 - D.23.
 As a public authority the Council should, in the disposal of its landholdings and other assets, always seek to obtain the best price reasonably obtainable, in terms of money or monies worth, unless it is absolved from this duty by statute, regulation or other lawful authority.
-If in the particular case of any disposal these rules cannot be followed in such a way as to ensure both propriety and optimum value, the matter must be reported to the Cabinet by the Corporate Director (Finance & Operations) for authority to proceed in a different way.
+If in the particular case of any disposal these rules cannot be followed in such a way as to ensure both propriety and optimum value, the matter must be reported to the Cabinet by the Chief Finance Officer for authority to proceed in a different way.

 - D.24.
 Detailed regulations governing the disposal of assets are set out in Annex F. The annex covers detailed regulations concerning the disposal of:

-- land
+- Land

 - equipment

 - scrap and ICT equipment

 - major reusable items

 - investments

-- intangible assets
+- intangible assets.

-Financial Regulation E: Expenditure, Liabilities and Procurement of, Ordering, and Paying for Works, Goods and Services
+Financial Regulation E: Expenditure, Liabilities and Procurement of, Ordering, and Paying for Works, Goods, Services and Assets

 - E.1 The Council has a duty to manage and spend public money with due regard to probity and in accordance with the Council's policies.
 All staff and Members of the Council are required to comply with the Council's procurement policies and procedures, as set out in Procurement Standing Orders.
 In particular, every officer and Member of the Council must advise the Monitoring Officer of any real or perceived links or personal interests they may have with purchasers suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council. - E.2.
 Procurement Standing Orders are supplemented by detailed regulations governing the day-to-day ordering of works, goods and services.
 These are provided in Annex G, section 1. - E.3.
-The Corporate Director (Finance & Operations) is responsible for reporting to the Cabinet not less than twice each financial year on the exercise of his/her delegated powers.
+The Chief Finance Officer is responsible for reporting to the Cabinet not less than twice each financial year on the exercise of his/her delegated powers.
 One such report will comprise an annual report on procurement for presentation within the following financial year. - E.4.
-It is the responsibility of Corporate Directors to ensure that a proper scheme of delegation has been established for the procurement, certification and authorisation of payment within their area, and to take steps periodically to test that the scheme is operating effectively.
-Further detailed responsibilities of the Section 151 Officer and Corporate Directors in respect of the regulations governing ordering and paying for works, goods and services are set out in Annex G, section 2.
+It is the responsibility of Strategic Directors to ensure that a proper scheme of delegation has been established for the procurement, certification and authorisation of payment within their area, and to take steps periodically to test that the scheme is operating effectively.
+Further detailed responsibilities of the Section 151 Officer and Strategic Directors in respect of the regulations governing ordering and paying for works, goods and services are set out in Annex G, section 2. - E.5.
+All acquisitions of assets by the Council, as defined in Annex F, must comply with the detailed regulations set out in Annex G, section 5.